84 Notable alumni of

 -

 Keith R. Yamamoto is vice chancellor of Science Policy and Strategy and professor of Cellular and Molecular Pharmacology at the University of California, San Francisco, (UCSF).
+He also holds the position of Director of UCSF Precision Medicine.
 He is known for his Molecular Biology and Biochemistry research on nuclear receptors and his involvement in science policy and precision medicine.

 -